-- Low priority of enhancing women's own abilities to give birth.
-Care that supports physiologic processes, such as providing the midwifery model of care, doula care providing continuous support during labor, and using hands-to-belly movements to turn a breech (buttocks- or feet-first) baby to a head-first position, reduces the likelihood of a cesarean section.
-Quite a few cesareans are carried out because the fetus seems large, even though this estimate is often wrong and a cesarean has not been shown to offer benefits in this situation.
-The decision to switch to cesarean is often made during labor when caregivers could use patience and watchful waiting, positioning and movement, comfort measures, oral nourishment and other approaches to facilitate comfort, rest, a calm environment and labor progress.
-Providing more women with such care would lower the cesarean section rate. - Side effects of common labor interventions.
-Current research suggests that quite a few labor interventions make cesarean birth more likely.
-For example, labor induction among first-time mothers and/or when the cervix is not soft and ready to open appears to increase the likelihood of cesarean birth.
-Continuous electronic fetal monitoring (versus periodic listening to the fetal heartbeat with a hand-held device) increases the likelihood of a cesarean.
-Having an epidural without a high-dose boost of synthetic oxytocin ("Pitocin") seems to increase the likelihood of cesarean performed in response to "fetal distress."
-Lying in bed during labor (versus being upright and mobile) also has this effect. - Refusal to offer the informed choice of vaginal birth.
-Many health professionals and/or hospitals are unwilling to offer the informed choice of vaginal birth to women in certain circumstances.
-The Listening to Mothers survey found that many women with a previous cesarean would have liked the option of a vaginal birth after cesarean (VBAC) but did not have it because health professionals and/or hospitals were unwilling.
-About nine out of ten women with a previous cesarean section are having repeat cesareans in the United States.
+Low priority of enhancing women's own abilities to give birth.
+Care that supports physiologic processes - such as providing the midwifery model of care, doula care providing continuous support during labor and using hands-to-belly movements to turn a breech (buttocks- or feet-first) baby to a head-first position - reduces the likelihood of a cesarean section.16 Quite a few cesareans are carried out because the fetus seems large, even though this estimate is often wrong and a cesarean has not been shown to offer benefits in this situation.
+The decision to switch to cesarean is often made during labor when care providers could use patience and watchful waiting, positioning and movement, comfort measures, oral nourishment and other approaches to facilitate comfort, rest, a calm environment and labor progress.
+Providing more women with such care would lower the cesarean section rate.

+Side effects of common labor interventions.
+Current research suggests that quite a few labor interventions make cesarean birth more likely, such as inducing labor among first-time mothers and/or when the cervix is not soft and ready to open.
+Continuous electronic fetal monitoring (versus periodic listening to the fetal heartbeat with a handheld device) increases the likelihood of a cesarean.
+Having an epidural without a high dose of synthetic oxytocin (Pitocin) seems to increase the likelihood of a cesarean birth.
+Epidural analgesia appears to increase the likelihood of cesareans performed in response to "fetal distress."
+Lying in bed during labor (versus being upright and mobile) also has this effect.

+Refusal to offer the informed choice of vaginal birth.
+Many maternity care providers and hospitals are unwilling to offer the informed choice of vaginal birth to women in certain circumstances.
+The Listening to Mothers survey found that many women with a previous cesarean would have liked the option of a vaginal birth after cesarean (VBAC) but did not have it because providers and/or hospitals were unwilling.17 About nine in ten women with a previous cesarean section are having repeat cesareans in the United States.
 Similarly, few women with a fetus in a breech position have the option to plan a vaginal birth, and twins are increasingly born via planned cesarean section.